caseyamcl/tasktracker/README.md

             // be called upon the first Tick
             $tracker->start("Let's go!");

-            // The SymfonyConsoleProgress listener will output a progress bar for ($i = 0; $i < 10; $i++) {
+            // The SymfonyConsoleProgress listener will output a progress bar while the logger will log events for ($i = 0; $i < 10; $i++) {
                 $tracker->tick(\Tick::SUCCESS, "On item: " . $i);
                 sleep(1);